MMGendy/MMGendy/README.md

 ## Hi there 👋

+My name is Marttina, I'm a programming student currently learning how to code in Java and python.
+I have experience with C++ through school as well :)

 <!--
 **MMGendy/MMGendy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.